 The director must avoid conflicts between his personal interests and those of the company.
 A director who is in any way, whether directly or indirectly, interested in a transaction or proposed transaction with the company shall as soon as practicable after the relevant facts have come to his knowledge declare the nature of his interest at a meeting of the directors of the company.
 For instance, the Director will have to declare to the company if the subcontractor (for instance, a provider of the company’s computer systems and the network support) is his brother-in-law or friend.

 - To use his powers for proper purposes.

 A director shall not use his/her powers for personal benefit, collateral purposes or improper purposes.
 For instance, if he does not like a certain shareholder, he cannot pass a Director’s resolution to effect anything oppressive towards that shareholder.

 A director is not allowed to resign or vacate his office (notwithstanding the provisions in the company’s memorandum or articles of association or any agreement with his company) unless there is remaining in the company at least one director who is ordinarily resident in Singapore.
 A resignation or vacation of office of a director in breach of these provisions will be deemed invalid.

 Engage our Nominee Director Services

-Meet your company’s statutory requirements of a resident director by appointing Rikvin as your Singapore Nominee Director today.
+Meet your company’s statutory requirements of a resident company director by appointing Rikvin as your Singapore Nominee Director today.